Social Innovation, M.A.

 Listen to Podcast

 The PMASI program consists of 36 credit hours of coursework.
 There are no prerequisites and students with any bachelor's degree may be accepted.
-Courses will be offered as hybrid, meeting both in class and online.
-In-person courses will meet at the Robert C. Pew Campus in downtown Grand Rapids.
-The program features courses in social innovation, public administration, social work, and management.
+The program features graduate courses in social innovation, public administration, social work, and management.
+Courses are offered in a hybrid format, meeting both face-to-face and online.
+In-person class meetings are held at the Robert C. Pew Campus in downtown Grand Rapids.

 - Six core courses in social innovation and public administration: 18 credits